Skip to content

 Wander barefoot through the weaving corridor and bridges made of knotted vine-like wood and take in the permanent art collection created by world-renowned artists such as Ernesto Neto and Artur Lescher.
 There are also sacred Mayan plants and traditional masks on display.
 Entry: 200 MXN or US$10 (be sure to remove shoes at the entrance).

 💡 They’ve recently opened up a new SFER IK in the village of Francisco Uh May, 45 minutes from Tulum Beach.
-The venue is said to be bigger and more innovative than ever.
+The venue is said to be bigger and more innovative than ever, and also features a signature treehouse hotel.

 sferik azulik tulum museum - must see in tulum